-Choosing the right steam shower door is very important to help control the temperature of your steam shower and to prevent the steam causing moisture damage in your home, not to mentioning minimizing your energy cost.
+Choosing the right steam shower door is very important to help control the temperature of your steam shower and to prevent the steam from causing moisture damage in your home, not to mention minimizing your energy cost.
 If you notice that your steam shower door is leaking steam, do not call the handyman right away.
 Remember that professional services cost a lot of money.
 Most types of steam doors are easy to repair yourself.
 Here are some tips to help you troubleshoot your leaking steam shower door.

 Sliding or Bypass Shower Door

-The rubber rollers on your door may to be replaced from time to time.
+The rubber rollers on your door may have to be replaced from time to time.
 Cheap rubber rollers tend to break easily, especially when they are exposed to steam.
 Buy higher-end rollers so that you do not have to change them as often.

 Swinging Shower Door

 Swinging steam shower doors are popular in American homes because they work well in specious areas.
 The problems with this type of shower door usually start around its hinges.
 As time pass, the hinges of the swinging shower door loosen, causing the door to sag.
 If you notice that your swinging door hangs at an odd angle and you cannot close it properly without lifting it a bit, you should check the hinges for rust or signs of weakness.
-If the hinges are still in good condition, but the screws holding it to the walls are loose, tighten the screw to set the door right.
+If the hinges are still in good condition, but the screws holding them to the walls are loose, tighten the screw to set the door right.

 To prevent your door from sagging, avoid placing towels, clothes, and other objects on it.
 The weight of these objects will put pressure on the hinges and weaken them.